Funding 2021 - 2022: £16,141

 Chislet Church of England Primary School allocated its Pupil Premium Funding 2019-2020 to provide:

 Employing a specific Learning Intervention TA to provide additional focussed support for identified children with specific difficulties including any vulnerable children.
-This TA is also employed as our Family Liaison Officer and as such she develops working relationships with the families of vulnerable children, in order to support home life and therefore the children’s readiness to learn and promoting regular attendance.

 New reading resources including expanding the reading books for all children and purchasing new reference materials and books to be used to enhance learning opportunities for all children.